agan-k/FormVsContent/content/resume.md

 ## Summary

-Detail-oriented Web Developer delivering user friendly and robust front end applications across the Fintech E-commerce, entertainment, hospitality and education industries.
+Detail-oriented Web Developer delivering user friendly and robust front end applications across the Fintech, E-commerce, entertainment, hospitality and education industries.
 Specialized in translating client vision into actionable suggestions, UX roadmaps, and a unique user-journey that grows brands and recognition.
 Experienced in collaborating with stakeholders, product designers, large and small engineering teams to create a tailored customer journey to lead users through improved experiences and deep understanding of the brand.